INSIGHT-Egypt's opposition still searching for a single voice

 Yet, while the Front may have raised the profile of opposition leaders questions remain about how rivals of Mursi and his Islamist allies will maintain cooperation seen as vital if they are really to challenge Islamists in future votes.

 "The National Salvation Front can't be anything more than it already is," said Shadi Hamid of the Brookings Doha Centre.
-"It is not going to be an institutionalized movement because the three leading figures don't agree on that much."
+"It is not going to be an institutionalised movement because the three leading figures don't agree on that much."

 Hamid said liberal politicians needed to move beyond the personality politics.
 Although Sabahy's Popular Current was building a broader base, Hamid said the leftist had yet to show he could fight an election "that goes beyond fiery speeches and the figure of Hamdeen Sabahy."